backlitbytes/cardsort/README.md

+Let's cheat at cards

-Basically this should let you practice the skill of watching people sort cards and seeing what they may have in their hand
+Basically this should let you practice the skill of watching people sort cards and understanding what they may have in their hand

 # Phase 0